cpske/ISP/git/branch-and-merge.md

 A "tracking branch" is a local branch with a corresponding remote.
-When you clone a remote repository, your local "master" branch is set to track "origin/master" (master branch at URL nicknamed origin).
+When you clone a remote repository, your local "master" branch is set to track "origin/master" (master branch on the remote repo named "origin").

 To create a local "tracking branch" for some branch that already exists on a remote, use: